The FUJINON XF23mmF2 is in stores now.

-It is already in hands of the eager users.
-We saw X Users come to our booth at the recent Photokina with the lens attached to X-Pro2 or X-T2 body.
-Images taken by the lens are starting to float around the web, too.
+It is already in hands of the eager users, pairing perfectly with their X-Pro2 or X-T2 body.
+Images taken with the lens are starting to float around the web, too.

-Let's look back where the lens stands in the XF Lens lineup.
+Let's look back where this new lens stands in the XF Lens lineup.

-There is the XF23mmF1.4.
-There is also the X100 Series that has the same focal length of 23mm with f/2.
-Up until the announcement of XF23mmF2, many X-Photographers referred the X100 lens as the "XF23mmF2"
+Yes, there already exists the XF23mmF1.4 R. There also exists the ever-popular X100 Series of digital cameras that has the same focal length.
+Until the announcement of XF23mmF2, many X-Photographers referred the X100 lens as the "XF23mmF2".

-First, XF23mmF2 is a very good lens.
-It is sharp to the corner and the depth of field is deep.
+Firstly, and perhaps obviously, the XF23mmF2 R WR is a superb lens.
+It is sharp to the corner and has excellent depth of field.
 It renders an image with lots of information.
-If you shoot with the OVF like the ones of X-Pro2, you will learn that the optical view and the actual image is quite similar.
-You will appreciate it for snapshooting.
-The change in image quality is minimized for the change in F value.
-The image rendering is quite similar for all shooting distance.
-You can simply focus on the framing with no worries.
+If you shoot with the X-Pro2's OVF, you will discover that the optical view and the actual image is quite similar, making it perfect for street photography and snapshots.

 Let's compare it with the image quality of XF23mmF1.4.